myprivatealaska/csi/system-design/metrics-aggregation-service/metrics-aggregation.md

 ### Architecture

 #### Write
 A Node Agent (or a library) collecting metrics puts a batch of metrics collected from the server on SNS.
-An Ingestion Service
-picks up a message and stores it in the DB.
+An Ingestion Service picks up a message and stores it in the DB.
 Optionally, an Alerting service picks up the message as well and, if needed, alerts on it.

 #### Read
 Dashboard UI requests metrics data for a time period for some service_group.
-If it's today's data, it should be in cache and we can
-avoid a trip to the DB.
-Otherwise, fetch the data from the DB and return back to the UI.
+If it's today's data, it should be in cache, and we can avoid a trip to the DB.
+Otherwise, fetch the data from the DB and return to the UI.

 ![](Metrics.drawio.png)